 Be sure to set out the KPI’s you’re trying to achieve in an influencer brief.
 That way you’ll have a clear idea of whether you have, or have not achieved them,.

-If you’d like more information on managing and launching influencer marketing campaigns, test our influencer marketing platform free for 14 days.
+If you’d like more information on managing and launching influencer marketing campaigns, test our influencer marketing platform.

 Or if you want an expert team to run your campaign – contact our influencer marketing agency.